lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 EDHOC_Information : map
 ~~~~~~~~~~~~~~~~~~~~
 {: #fig-cddl-ead-value title="CDDL Definition of ead_value for the EAD item \"Supported EDHOC application profiles\"" artwork-align="left"}

+### Content Restrictions # {#sec-app-profile-edhoc-message_1_2-restrictions}

+When the sender peer composes ead_value of the EDHOC EAD item "Supported EDHOC application profiles", the following applies.

+It is possible that ead_value provides an information that corresponds to an EDHOC_Information prescriptive parameter (see {{Section 3.4 of I-D.ietf-ace-edhoc-oscore-profile}}), e.g., "message_4" or "max_msgsize".
+The type of such a parameter is indicated in the 'Type' column of the corresponding entry in the IANA registry "EDHOC Information" (see {{Section 3.4 of I-D.ietf-ace-edhoc-oscore-profile}}).

+If ead_value specifies such an information multiple times, then each occurrence of that information MUST convey exactly the same content.
+With reference to the CBOR sequence APP_PROF_SEQ defined in {{sec-app-profile-edhoc-message_1_2}}, the enforcement of these content restrictions MUST take into account prescriptive parameters that are included:

+* As elements of an EDHOC_Information object specified within APP_PROF_SEQ; or

+* As elements of an EDHOC_Application_Profile object encoding an EDHOC application profile, which is identified by its Profile ID specified within APP_PROF_SEQ.

+If the Responder receives the EAD item in the EAD_1 field of EDHOC message_1 and intends to include the EAD item in the EAD_2 field of EDHOC message_2, then the Responder MUST further take into account the presence of such information in the received EAD item when composing ead_value.

+A consumer MUST treat as malformed an EDHOC_Information object that does not comply with the restrictions above.

 ## In the EDHOC Error Message # {#sec-app-profile-edhoc-error-message}